TheOdinProject/curriculum/ruby/computer_science/space_complexity.md

 In this lesson we'll focus on space complexity and see how the same notations we've already learned can be used to measure how a change in input for our algorithms can affect the amount of memory it uses.

-When we talk about memory.
-We mean primary memory which is the working memory available to your system to execute algorithms.
+When we talk about memory, we mean primary memory which is the working memory available to your system to execute algorithms.
 You can read more about the topic in this [GeeksforGeeks Primary Memory article](https://www.geeksforgeeks.org/primary-memory/).

 ### Lesson Overview